-Enough analyzing, let’s delve into the grub!
-Their Banh Mi sandwiches are my absolute favorite, the baguettes are large classic French crunchy outer shell and soft inside, they’re able to soak up all the pickled carrots and spice-fish sauce combos without becoming soggy.
-This may seem a small detail, but is an element that can make or break any sandwich experience and I’m a firm believer there is a special place in hell for those who serve others soggy bread.
+Oh Mai’s Banh Mi sandwiches are my absolute favorite, the baguettes crunchy outer shell and soft inside are able to soak up all the pickled carrots and spice-fish sauce combos without becoming soggy.
+An element that can make or break any sandwich experience, as I’m a firm believer there is a special place in hell for those who serve others soggy bread.
 Thus far I’ve tried the honey glazed pork, curry chicken, and spicy short-rib.
-When selecting the honey glazed pork or short-rib I always add a sunny side up egg.
-The perfect egg yolk ooze adds a subtle buttery richness that cheese fiends will find comforting, perhaps not even realizing cheese is the element they subconsciously miss in Vietnamese fare.
+When selecting the honey glazed pork or short-rib I always add a sunny side up egg, for an added bonus of yolk ooze richness.

-If you want lighter fare, I recommend the curry chicken vermicelli noodle “bun”, just request heavy romaine and sprouts, light chilled rice noodles.
+If you want lighter fare, I recommend the curry chicken vermicelli noodle “bun”, which can be made lighter by requesting heavy romaine and sprouts and light chilled rice noodles.
 Add spice to kick up your metabolism and enjoy a light, savory, summer dish that is sure to leave you full.